Discover Student Loans

 check mark Article highlights

-• Financial aid award letters can include grants and scholarships, work-study, and federal loans.
+• Financial aid award letters can include grants and scholarships, Work-Study, and federal loans.

-• Since different schools use different templates, it takes a little bit of work to compare offers and figure out what’s best for you.
+• Since different schools use different templates, it takes a little bit of work to compare financial aid award letters to figure out what’s best for you.

 Step 1: Understand the different types of financial aid